nuriC0/c8-clutch-pressure/README.md

 * How to tap into 12V at TCM
 * Where to place your newly built device

+**How does it work**\
+I will take a pressure signal from Base, Odd and Even sensors located in Transmission.
+Read those pressures and also feed them into MCPs.
+At this point, our code will make a decision if signal can be passed along into TCM or if it needs to be modified in MCP before its passed along to TCM.

 **Hardware**
 * ESP32 S2        <<<< i will be using ESP32-S2-Saola-1, please dont use AMAZON knockoffs\
 * 6x 2k Resistors\